 About the monument to the 12th New Hampshire

 The rectangular granite monument is just over nine feer high.
-Its scrolled cap is topped with a carved soldier's knapsack and blanket roll, and a relief of the diamond symbol of the Third Corps is on both sides.
+Its scrolled cap is topped with a carved soldier’s knapsack and blanket roll.
+A relief of the diamond symbol of the Third Corps is on both sides.
 The monument was erected by the State of New Hampshire on September 28, 1888.

 The 12th New Hampshire at Gettysburg

 The 12th New Hampshire was commanded at the Battle of Gettysburg by Captain John F. Langley, a machinest from Manchester.
 The regiment had lost all its field officers in heavy fighting at Chancellorsville in May.
 It held its ground north of the Klingel Farm when attacked by Wilcox’s Alabama Brigade until it was finally ordered to retreat by General Birney.
 The noise of the battle was so loud that Captain Langley had to go to each company commander and shout into their ears the order to pull back.

 After Captain Langley was wounded in the withdrawal Lieutenant Fernal took over the survivors and returned them to the fight, freeing a number of captured Union troops.
 Only 50 men mustered for duty the next day under Captain Thomas E. Barker, when they provided support during Pickett’s Charge.

 12 NH Vols.

 This regiment was raised in four days